 Supporting your child

 Children and young people may also be feeling anxious because of coronavirus.
 Their lives and routines have changed too.
-Supporting your child can be hard, particularly if they will not stay home during lockdown.
+Supporting your child can be hard, so here are some resources that may help.